RoyaHe/royahe.github.io/_pages/about.md

 <!-- ## News -->
 # Publications
 - Graph Attention with Hierarchies for Multi-hop Question Answering (Under Review)

-Multi-hop QA (Question Answering) is the task of finding the answer to a question across multiple documents.
-In recent years, a number of Deep Learning-based approaches have been proposed to tackle this complex task, as well as a few standard benchmarks to assess models' Multi-hop QA capabilities.
-In this paper, we focus on the well-established HotpotQA benchmark dataset, which requires models to perform answer span extraction as well as support sentence prediction.
-We present two extensions to the state-of-the-art Graph Neural Network (GNN) based model for HotpotQA, Hierarchical Graph Network (HGN): (i) we complete the original hierarchical structure by introducing new edges between the query and context sentence nodes; (ii) in the graph propagation step, we propose a novel extension to Hierarchical Graph Attention Network -- GATH (Graph ATtention with Hierarchies) -- that makes use of the graph hierarchy to update the node representations in a sequential fashion.
-Experiments on HotpotQA demonstrate the efficiency of the proposed modifications and support our assumptions about the effects of model-related variables.

 - Discovering the Effectiveness of Pre-trained Masked Language Modelsfor English Spell Correction [PDF](files/Discovering_the_Effectiveness_of_Pre_trained_Masked_Language_Modelsfor_English_Sentence_Correction (5).pdf) [Code](https://github.com/RoyaHe/royahe.github.io/tree/master/files/CLMBER)
 - **[Distr6](https://cran.r-project.org/web/packages/distr6/index.html)**: a unified and clean interface to organise the probability distributions implemented in R into one R6 object oriented package, as well as adding distributions yet to implemented in R, currently we have 42 probability distributions as well as 11 kernels.

 # Experiences